Beginning June 2, we will no longer be collecting contaminated blue bags.

 WHERE DO ITEMS THAT DON'T BELONG IN THE BLUE BAG GO?

-Waste material that doesn’t go in the blue bag may belong in the green organics bag or the clear garbage bag.
+Waste material that doesn’t go in the blue bag may belong in the green organics bag, the clear garbage bag, or a designated depot.

 The following items are okay to put in the green organics bag: